davidstanke/instapuller/README.md

 A Serverless (compute) approach to scraping Instagram feeds.
 _Note that storing data in Cloud SQL isn't a truly serverless data solution_

-## Automated deployment
+## Setup

-### Setup (should take about 5 minutes)
-You'll need a GitHub.com personal account.

-#### Duplicate repo
-Don't clone this repo directly; instead, click "Use this template" to make a copy.
-Call it `instapuller`.

-*Recommended: create a new GCP project before proceeding.*
+This should only take about 5 minutes.
+It's mostly a ton of copying-and-pasting shell commands.
+You can run it from any terminal that has gcloud and docker, but the easiest way is to **run all the following commands in cloud shell**.
+You'll need a GitHub.com personal account. *Recommended: create a new GCP project before proceeding.
+Run `gcloud init` if needed to authorize your session to the project you'll use for this application.*

 #### Set some convenience vars
 ```bash